SpacemanJT/wol.bundle/README.md

  1.01 10-04-16 Code tidied
- 1.02 10-04-16 Added support for two WOL Groups and staggered startups 1.03 10-04-16 Renamed the files in preparation for UAS submission
+ 1.02 10-04-16 Added support for two WOL Groups and staggered startups 1.03 10-04-16 Renamed the files in preparation for UAS submission 1.04 14-04-16 Add Support for 1.5 second group delay; WOL Default Group Delay now 0.5 seconds instead of 0
+               Additional logging information for the processing of preferences and Group WOL actions Tidied up some of the terminology - Systems not "enabled" can still be used in Group wake up so "enabled" has been replaced with "Show in List" Cured a bug where a system that was enabled, and specified to be used in a group but had invalid settings would still be added to the group wake up